-Working time alcohol bans originally started with local councils in Britain trying to correct the unfairness of its drivers and heavy machinery operators being banned from drinking alcohol during the day, while their fellow “white collar” office workers were not similarly affected.
-Likewise, the pro-multicultural move also prevented some minorities from being offended by the consumption of alcohol.
+Working time alcohol bans originally started with local councils in Britain trying to correct the unfairness of its drivers and heavy machinery operators being banned from drinking alcohol during the day, while their fellow “white collar” council office workers were not similarly affected.
+Likewise, the pro-multicultural move also prevented some minorities being offended by the consumption of alcohol.

 Following these councils were companies who realised that both discipline and performance sometimes suffered when employees came back to work after a drink at lunch at the pub.
 Now where they have led, so the 329 year-old Lloyds of London insurance market has followed with its own alcohol ban.
 However, in what amounts to a “classist” element, the ban does not affect underwriters.
 That is, the lowly paid cleaner at Lloyds cannot have a drink at lunch but the notionally richer underwriter can.

 Critics note that such alcohol bans are symptomatic of the increasing controlling interference and authoritarianism of employers.
 They state that such bans are often hypocritical given that these same firms often lay on booze-laden Christmas celebrations for staff, but for cost reasons provide little food to soak it up.